STRIDES/NIHCloudLabAWS/docs/Install_AWSParallelCluster.md

-#Installing the AWS ParrallelCluster User interface (UI)
+# Installing the AWS ParallelCluster User interface (UI)

  ## To install an instance of the AWS Parallel Cluster UI choose an AWS Cloud Formation quick-create link for the AWS region you want the cluster in.